typedb/typedb-docs/09-schema/01-concepts.md

 </div>

 ## Summary
 We learned that a TypeDB schema is essentially a collection of Entities, Relations, and Attributes - what we call the TypeDB Concept Types.

+Relations have roles that interface with any concept (entities, relations, or attributes!) that can play those roles.
+This creates the structures and shape of the data.
+Meanwhile, any concept can own attributes, which represent the raw data values.

 It is the modularity of these concept types and how they interact with one another that allows us to model complex datasets in an intuitive way that represents their true nature.

 In the next section, we learn about one last addition to the schema - [TypeQL Rules](../09-schema/03-rules.md).